Written by Hannah Blum, author of The Truth About Broken: The Unfixed Version of Self-Love

 How to become a mental health advocate?
 You do not need a degree, a diagnosis or work as a licensed therapist to become a mental health advocate.
 The general idea behind advocacy is supporting mental health by spreading awareness, reducing stigma and supporting the cause.
-If you are looking for a way to become a mental health advocate, don’t worry I’ve got your back.
+If you are looking for a way to become a mental health advocate, don’t worry I’ve got your back!
+Here are 6 ways to to become a mental health advocate.

 Volunteering and participating in the mental health community is a great way to show support as an advocate and be surrounded by your peers.
 I started out volunteering for NAMI (National Alliance on Mental Illness).
 If you are looking for volunteer opportunities I would contact your local NAMI affiliation.
 A simple Google search for mental health volunteer work and events will do.